Simeon Slavchev: Sporting CP

-On 19 May 2014, Slavchev signed with Portuguese side Sporting CP on a five-year deal, for a reported fee of 2,5 million euro.
+On 19 May 2014, Slavchev signed with Portuguese side Sporting CP on a five-year deal, for a reported fee of €2.5 million.

-Loans to Bolton, Apollon and Lechia
+Loans to Bolton, Apollon, and Lechia

-On 2 February 2015 Slavchev joined Bolton Wanderers until the end of the season.
+On 2 February 2015, Slavchev joined Bolton Wanderers until the end of the season.
 He made his debut for the team in the English Championship on 7 February 2015 in a match against Derby County.
 It was his only match for Bolton after Slavchev got injured and was ruled out until the end of the season.

 On 11 August 2015, Slavchev joined the Cypriot team Apollon Limassol on loan for the 2015–16 season.
 He made his debut on 23 August 2015, scoring the winning goal after added time.
-On 19 May 2016 Apollon won the Cypriot Cup.
+On 19 May 2016, Apollon won the Cypriot Cup.

 Slavchev had an injury at the end of the 2015–16 season.
 Sporting decided to loan him out in order for him to gain more experience and to reach full fitness.
 On 17 August 2016, Slavchev joined Polish club Lechia Gdańsk, on a season-long loan, where he would play alongside fellow Bulgarian footballer, Milen Gamakov.
 Slavchev made his debut for the team on 9 September 2016, playing the full 90 minutes in a 1–0 win against Cracovia.
-He scored his first goal for the team on 11 March 2018, in a 1–3 home loss against Legia Warsaw.
+He scored his first goal for the team on 11 March 2018, in a 3–1 home loss against Legia Warsaw.

 Slavchev spent a trial period at Birmingham City during the summer of 2017.